 Each lease carries its own advantages and disadvantages, which we cover in detail in our article about fixed and automatic renewal lease terms.
 Before advertising their rental, landlords need to choose which lease works for their situation.

-For month-to-month rentals, landlords often create an automatic renewal Lease Agreement because it is generally less hassle, especially if there is a chance that the tenant will rent for longer than the fixed period.
-This type of lease means landlords don’t need to resign every month if a tenant decides to remain in the home, and it also means that landlords don’t need to work magic to end a lease earlier than anticipated.
+For month-to-month rentals, landlords often create an automatic renewal Lease Agreement.
+This is because it is generally less hassle, especially if there is a chance that the tenant will rent for longer than the fixed period.
+This type of lease means landlords don’t need to resign every month if a tenant decides to remain in the home.
+It also means that landlords don’t need to work magic to end a lease earlier than anticipated.

 Why Lease Monthly?